technolion/CoinbaseBot/README.md

   * after 2 weeks with 1% loss
   * after 3 weeks with 2% loss
   * and so on.
 This can be configured with `negativeProfitLevels`.
-* If a coin underpasses the stop-loss price, the bot halts any new purchases until the whole market recovers (the average price increase over 24 hours for all configured coins is higher than `marketRecoveryPercent`)
 * The bot always uses the average purchase price for a coin, when comparing against market prices.
 For example
   * A coin was bought for 100 UDSC
   * The market price falls to 97 USDC (3% to the initial purchase price) triggering a second purchase of the same coin (averaging down).
 The average purchase price is now 98 USDC.